 Getting into acting school is a goal for many young actors.
 When I was leaving high school, auditioning and getting a place in a major drama school was my only ambition.
 I was obsessed.
 It took me three years to get accepted into acting school.
 I ended up training at the Western Australian Academy of Performing Arts, one of Australia’s best acting schools.

-I learnt a lot from auditioning for three consecutive years and have since seen what it’s like from the other side of the table, helping out on various audition panels.
+I learnt a lot from auditioning three years in a row, and have since seen what it’s like from the other side of the table, helping out on various drama school audition panels.
 This guide on how to audition for acting school is going to help you prepare for your audition, so that you can give yourself the best chance of securing a place in an elite acting school.

 We are assuming for this article that you have already narrowed down the schools you are auditioning for.
 If you need help deciding which drama schools to audition for check out best acting schools.

 1. Training for drama school

 I know, you’re going to drama school to train, but drama schools want to see that you have some skills or at least are beginning to find some confidence as an actor.
 You wouldn’t audition for a top music academy or dance school without already being a very confident musician or dancer.

 Here are the three main areas to work on before auditioning:

 Look for some short courses to improve your acting.
 You will learn something from every course you do, even if it’s terrible.
 The more you act, the better you get.
 Ask other actors what courses they recommend.
 I would advise finding a weekly class over an expensive one day masterclass.
 You aren’t looking for breakthroughs, but practical experience.

 Drama schools want to see that you have a strong and flexible voice.
 Theatre actors need to be vocally present and having a commanding voice is a sure way to impress drama school teachers.
 Finding a great voice teacher, or at least working on vocal exercises in the build up to the audition will increase your chances of getting in.